This website uses cookies. Find out more in our Privacy Policy.

 Federal aid is generally awarded based on the Free Application for Federal Student Aid (FAFSA).
 U.S. citizens should submit the FAFSA to determine full financial aid eligibility.
 The Agnes Scott College FAFSA school code is 001542.

-Starting with Fall 2024 admissions, your need-based financial aid award is based on your SAI (Student Aid Index) and your Cost of Attendance.
+Your need-based financial aid award is based on your SAI (Student Aid Index).
 Your SAI is calculated by the U.S. Department of Education based on your completed FAFSA.
 Whether or not you are eligible for a merit-based scholarship, you may qualify for need-based financial aid.

 The FAFSA must be submitted every year after October 1 (or when available), preferably no later than February 1 for incoming students and May 1 for returning students.
 Students receiving need-based aid must maintain Agnes Scott College's Standards of Satisfactory Academic Progress.